betterscientificsoftware/bssw.io/Events/2023-usrse-conf.md

 # United States Research Software Engineer Association Conference 2023 (US-RSE'23)

 <!-- deck text start -->
-We invite submissions for the 1st US-RSE Conference to be held in Chicago, October 16 to 18, 2023.
+We invite submissions for the first US-RSE Conference to be held in Chicago, October 16 to 18, 2023.
 The theme of this year’s conference will be “Software Enabled Discovery and Beyond.”
 <!-- deck text ends -->

-- Deadline for workshops, tutorials, and BoFs: March 20, 2023
+- Deadline for workshops, tutorials, and BoFs: April 4, 2023
 - Deadline for papers and notebooks: May 1, 2023
 - Deadline for poster and talk abstracts: June 19, 2023
 - Event Dates: October 16-18, 2023